 Odinism is a pre-Christian, pagan, polytheistic religion involving the worship of Norse and Germanic gods, especially Odin, the chief god.
-Odinism was the religion of the Vikings, who primarily lived in Norway, Sweden, Denmark, and Iceland, and whose influence was felt in other parts of Europe, including Scotland, Ireland and England.
+Odinism was the religion of the Vikings, who primarily lived in Norway, Sweden, Denmark, and Iceland, and whose influence was felt in other parts of Europe, including Scotland, Ireland, and England.
 The Vikings are also said to have sailed to North America.

 The oral traditions of the Odinists are recorded in a set of books called the Eddas.
 Followers of this religion regard nature as the true manifestation of the divine and believe that man is inherently good.
-Since 1973, Odinism has experienced a revival of sorts, with the governments of Iceland, Denmark and Norway having officially recognized Odinism.
+Since 1973, Odinism has experienced a revival of sorts, with the governments of Iceland, Denmark, and Norway having officially recognized Odinism.
 Groups of Odinists are also found throughout Europe, Australia, New Zealand, and North and South America.

 The abode of these gods is Asgard, one of the “nine homeworlds” in the cosmology of Nordic mythology.
 One “hall” in Asgard is known as Valhalla, a home to some of the warriors who died in combat in the human “homeworld,” called Midgard.
 The symbol of Odinism is the “World Ash” tree, called Yggdresil, which is thought to connect and unite all “nine worlds.”
 It is taught that Odin hung on this tree for nine days, pierced with a spear.
-We see a vestiges of Odinism every week—“Tuesday” is named for Tiu/Tyr; “Wednesday” was originally Wodnesdæg, or “Woden’s day”; “Thursday” is literally “Thor’s day”; and “Friday” is named after the fertility goddess Frigg.
+We see vestiges of Odinism every week—“Tuesday” is named for Tiu/Tyr; “Wednesday” was originally Wodnesdæg, or “Woden’s day”; “Thursday” is literally “Thor’s day”; and “Friday” is named after the fertility goddess Frigg.

 Odinism is a false religion.
-The Bible tells us unequivocally that there is only one, true, living God.
+The Bible tells us unequivocally that there is only one true, living God.
 Jeremiah 10:10 says, “But the LORD is the true God; He is the living God and the everlasting King” (NKJV).
 John 17:3 states, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent.”
-Yahweh/Jehovah is the only God capable of proving that He is who He says He is; and He has, in fact, done so via hundreds of fulfilled prophecies.
+The God of the Bible is the only God capable of proving that He is who He says He is; and He has, in fact, done so via hundreds of fulfilled prophecies.
 In contradistinction, there is no proof for the existence of the Odinist pantheon; they are mythological.
 It is futile to worship a god that does not exist.
 It is also fatal, inasmuch as the Bible tells us that the fate of idolaters is the lake of fire (Revelation 21:8).

 Why not worship an actual, living God and thereby choose eternal life?
 Jesus said, “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die” (John 11:25-26).